mentus83/Template-MVC-Docker-MSSQL/README.md

 - `ng build --watch` (to constantly build once a change is made to any file)
 - `ng build --configuration production --watch`
 - `ng build --configuration development --watch`
+### Install Bootstrap, Jquery and its definitions to use in Angular
+- `npm install --save bootstrap jquery`
+- `npm install -D @types/bootstrap @types/jquery`
 ### Run Angular to serve the client app and view it in a browser
 - `ng serve`